Is There Such A Thing As Humane Slaughter?

 Nothing humane happens in a slaughterhouse

 The majority of people do not want to inflict harm on animals.
-In fact, a 2017 survey conducted by The Guardian found that 75 percent of American adults believe they usually eat meat, dairy, and eggs “from animals [who] are treated humanely”.
+A 2017 survey conducted by The Guardian found that 75 percent of American adults believe they usually eat meat, dairy, and eggs “from animals [who] are treated humanely”.
 A 2022 survey by VFC found that most consumers say they are animal lovers and oppose factory farming, but they did not know that almost all animals bred just to be slaughtered are kept this way.

 Greenwashing